 Don’t forget to include the equipment necessary for the activity you have planned.
 Consider the season and the location.

-For more information, visit AdventureSmart and download the Trip Planning manual below.
+For more information, visit AdventureSmart and check out their Trip Planning app and online manual below.

 Choosing an adventure